Get your grill on green-style with these smoky spears of Grilled Asparagus!

 Ways to Season Grilled Asparagus

-- Grilled Asparagus with Garlic.
-Toss the asparagus with 3 cloves of minced garlic prior to grilling.
+- Garlic.
+Toss the asparagus with 3 cloves of minced garlic prior to grilling, or sprinkle with garlic powder when adding your salt and pepper.

-- Grilled Asparagus with Parmesan.
-Sprinkle 2 to 3 tablespoons of freshly grated Parmesan cheese over the top of your grilled asparagus.
+- Parmesan or Feta.
+Sprinkle 2 to 3 tablespoons of freshly grated Parmesan cheese or crumbled feta cheese over the top of your grilled asparagus.

-- Grilled Asparagus with Balsamic.
+- Balsamic.
 Drizzle 2 tablespoons of balsamic vinegar over your grilled asparagus.
 (Be sure to check out my Grilled Portobello Mushrooms, which have a fantastic balsamic marinade.)

-- Grilled Asparagus with Bacon.
+- Bacon.
 Sprinkle bacon bits over the top (Air Fryer Bacon and Oven Baked Bacon are two of my favorite cooking methods).
 Be sure to check out this Bacon Wrapped Asparagus too.

-- Grilled Asparagus with Herbs.
-Finish your grilled asparagus with a handful of chopped parsley or basil.
+- Herbs.
+Finish your grilled asparagus with a handful of chopped parsley, basil, or dill.

-- Spicy Grilled Asparagus.
+- Spicy.
 Sprinkle the grilled asparagus with a pinch of red pepper flakes.

-- Dressy Grilled Asparagus.
-Combine minced shallot, lemon juice, and oil.
+- Fancy.
+Combine minced shallot, a squeeze of lemon juice, and oil.
 Spoon over the grilled asparagus.

-- Nutty Grilled Asparagus.
+- Nutty.
 Sprinkle your grilled asparagus with toasted almonds or pine nuts.

 - Choose Your Own.
-Try a combination of a few of these!
-Lemon, Parmesan, basil, and pine nuts is one of our favorites.
+Try a combination of a few of these to create your own flavor explosion.

 Storage Tips